 Why did Google choose post-click landing pages to promote Google Hire?

 Google is no stranger to post-click landing pages; they’ve already used post-click landing pages to announce and promote products like Google Home.
 As the dominant provider in the search engine industry, Google understands that post-click landing pages are the best way to increase conversions and turn general interest in Google Hire into a substantial list of qualified prospects.

 post-click landing pages that convert at a high rate focus on a single offer and use persuasive elements to convince prospects to act.
 Google’s post-click landing page for their Hire solution demonstrates their understanding of this.

 By promoting Hire with a post-click landing page, Google is effectively keeping the focus on the product demo and nothing else.
 While Hire is currently only available to US based organizations with less than 1,000 employees, when Google is ready to roll out more features, they’ll be able to use their leads generated from post-click landing pages to extend the offer to those who couldn’t participate originally and generate sign ups.

 You can build attractive post-click landing pages to generate interest for your promotions just like Google.
-With Instapage, you can design 100% customizable post-click landing pages that will leave a strong first impression with your prospects.
+Sign up for an Instapage Enterprise demo today.